-Description: Facilitated by Anisa Fornoff, associate professor of pharmacy practice, this program will form a learning community to discuss best practices in community engaged learning and explore how it may enhance student learning in the classroom.
-The group will meet five times throughout the fall semester, for 90 minutes each meeting, to discuss the book “Service-Learning Essentials: Questions, Answers, and Lessons Learned” by Barbara Jacoby and apply the knowledge learned in this book to effectively connect classroom learning and community engagement.
-For one meeting, Drake’s Office of Community Engagement will organize a project that will allow participants to actively explore the process of learning through a hands-on service project with a local community organization.
+Description: Facilitated by the Slay Faculty Fellow for Community Engaged Learning, this learning community meets to discuss best practices in community engaged learning and explore how CEL enhances student learning in the classroom.
+The group meets five times throughout the semester, for 90 minutes each meeting, to discuss the book “Service-Learning Essentials: Questions, Answers, and Lessons Learned” by Barbara Jacoby and apply the knowledge learned in this book to effectively connect classroom learning and community engagement.
+For one meeting, participants will participate in a hands-on service project with a local community organization.
 Participants with prior service-learning knowledge are welcome, as well as those who may be interested in gaining new ideas for integrating community engagement into their classrooms for the first time.

 Compensation: A stipend of $250 will be provided to each participant at the conclusion of the semester.
 This opportunity will be limited to eight participants and a copy of the book will be provided.

 Apply: Thank you for your interest, the application for this learning community will be available in January 2020.
 If you'd like to be added to the announcement list, please email email@example.com.